luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

 1. Go to ml.azure.com and select your workspace.
 1. Add flight=cm at end of the URL to enable components feature.
 You will see Components tab under Assests blade on the left navigation area.

+    [Note] Please open designer before you do following steps if you never opened designer in your workspace before.
+This is to make sure the needed data type is registered to the workspace.
 1. Click *Create new component -> From YAML file*.
 Chose Github repo as source.
-Fill in the URL of component YAML spec file.
+Fill in the URL of cleanse component YAML spec file (https://github.com/Azure/AzureMachineLearningGallery/blob/main/components/nyc-taxi-fare-prediction/cleanse/cleanse_spec.yaml).

     ![create-component](./create-component.PNG)

 1. Follow the wizard to finish the creation.
 After creation you will see the component both in component tab and Designer palette on the left.
-1. Repeat 1-4 for score.yaml and evaluate.yaml to register score and evaluate component to your workspace.
+1. Repeat 1-4 for merge_spec.yaml to register Merge Taxi Data and Train XGBoost Model component to your workspace.
 Check the left palette in designer, you should be able to see the registered components there.
 ![registered-component](./module-tree.PNG)